-Private equity is part of the alternative asset class available to self-directed IRAs.
-Not long ago, private equity was reserved specifically for high-net-worth individuals—accredited investors like Peter Theil and Warren Buffet.
-However, those rules have been relaxed for certain opportunities, allowing average individuals who meet specific requirements to invest and potentially achieve big benefits in their investment portfolios and retirement accounts.
+Private equity is an alternative investment available for self-directed IRAs (SDIRAs).
+Private equity assets are typically reserved specifically for high-net-worth individuals—accredited investors like Peter Theil and Warren Buffet.
+However, there are relaxed rules for certain opportunities.
+Now, average individuals who meet specific criteria can invest in a variety of private holdings.
 This article explains what private equity is and how you can invest with your IRA.

 What Is Private Equity?

 In general terms, private equity consists of funding from investors that is pooled together to acquire large and often lucrative assets.